tushar-sharma/tushar-sharma.github.io/_posts/2020-06-19-homeopathy-india.md

 <p>Tags: {% for tag in page.tags %} <a class="mytag" href="/tag/{{ tag }}" title="View posts tagged with &quot;{{ tag }}&quot;">{{ tag }}</a>  {% if forloop.last != true %} {% endif %} {% endfor %} </p>

-I  came across a youtube video where Mukesh Batra is receiving a Padma Shri award from the President of India.
-Padma Shri is a fourth highest prestigious civilian award in India.
-It’s usually conferred to people for distinguished service to the country.
-I had no prior knowledge about Batra’s work so I decided to dig more about him.
+I recently came across a Youtube video where Mukesh Batra is recipient of Padma Shri award from the president of India.
+It’s 4th highest civilian award in India.
+It’s usually conferred on people for distinguished service to the country.
+He was awarded for his contribution to homeopathy in India.
+Alarm bell went off in my head as soon as I heard homeopathy.

 <center>
 <a href="https://www.youtube.com/watch?v=2r4NCbqev0M" target="_blank"><img src="https://img.youtube.com/vi/2r4NCbqev0M/hqdefault.jpg" title="source: youtube.com" /></a>